-Leaf azimuth treatments are going to be planted under two planting configurations, first is a conventional single row pattern with row spacing of 0.76 m and the second planting pattern will be a twin row system with row spacing of 0.20 m for the narrow rows and 0.76 m centers.
+Leaf azimuth treatments will be planted under two configurations, first is a conventional single row pattern with row spacing of 0.76 m and the second will be a twin row system with row spacing of 0.20 m for the narrow rows and 0.76 m centers.
 To measure leaf angle a digital picture will be taken over the canopy of 5 consecutive plants of the two central corn rows, starting at 1 m distance from the border of the plot.
-The pictures will be taken using a digital camera mounted on a stand between V3 and V6, and all visible leaf azimuths in the picture will be recorded as the deviation from the row using a free image manipulation program capable of determining angles called GIMP 2.6 (GIMP, 2011).
-Subsequently, leaves will be classified from in angle ranges of 15° from an across-row leaf azimuth to a with-row leaf azimuth.
-Additionally, after leaf azimuth is measured the percentage of oriented plants per plot will be accessed.
-Leaf azimuths are going to be measured during the morning to avoid high temperatures and potential diurnal heliotropism.
+The pictures will be taken using a digital camera mounted on a stand between V3 and V6, and all visible leaf azimuths in the picture will be recorded as the deviation from the row using a free image manipulation program capable of determining angles (GIMP 2.6, 2011.
+Subsequently, leaves will be classified from angle ranges of 15° from an across-row leaf azimuth to a with-row leaf azimuth.
+Additionally, after leaf azimuth is measured, the percentage of oriented plants per plot will be computed.
+Leaf azimuths will be measured during the morning to avoid high temperatures and potential diurnal heliotropism.
 Photosynthetic photon flux density (PPFD) in µmol m-2 s-1 will be measured within 1.5 hour of solar noon using a portable quantum line sensor LI-191 (LI-COR, Lincoln, NE).
 Consequently, IPAR will be calculated by the following formula as measured by PPFD:

 IPAR=1-II0

 where I is the incident PAR at the soil surface under the crop canopy and I0 is the incident PAR at top of the canopy.
-The method to measure IPAR will use the procedures suggested by Gallo and Daughtry (1986) for sensor placement and number of observations, measurements will be taken under clear skies every 7 to 10 days.
-Reflected photosynthetic active radiation (RPAR) will be measured above the canopy of each plot by poisoning the quantum line sensor upside down.
+The method to measure IPAR will use the procedures suggested by Gallo and Daughtry (1986) for sensor placement.
+Measurements will be taken under clear skies every 7 to 10 days.
+Reflected photosynthetic active radiation (RPAR) will be measured above the canopy of each plot by positioning the quantum line sensor upside down.

 To investigate the effect of leaf azimuth, plant population density and planting configuration on soil moisture a hand-held sensor that measures water content, model CS659 coupled with a CSA Hydrosense II data logger (Campbell Scientific, Inc., Logan, UT) will be used.
-To collect soil water content (SWC) a transect from the middle of one row to the middle of the next will be drawn and 5 to 6 measurements at 0.12 m depth will be taken with four repetitions at each plot.
+To collect soil water content (SWC) a transect from the middle of one row to the middle of the next will be drawn and 5 to 6 measurements at 0.12 m depth will be taken with four repetitions in each plot.
 Soil moisture content will be measured 2 to 3 days after an irrigation or precipitation event.

-Normalized difference vegetative index (NDVI) data will collect every 7 to 10 days for monitoring the crop development, measurements will be taken for the two middle rows and averaged by plot using a greenseeker handheld sensor.
-In addition, plant height, distance between, period from silking to black layer, grain yield and N concentration in the grain will be recorded.
+Normalized difference vegetative index (NDVI) data will also be collected every 7 to 10 days to monitor crop development.
+Also, measurements will be taken in the two middle rows and averaged by plot using a GreenseekerTM handheld sensor.
+In addition, plant height, distance between plants?, period from silking to black layer, grain yield and N concentration in the grain will be recorded.

-Collected data will be processed and analyzed to verify the consistence of treatments as affected by different environments as well as to better understand the interactions between leaf azimuth, plant population density and planting configuration.
-Therefore, analysis of variance will be used to investigate the treatments performance and mean values for the measured variables will be reported using alpha of 0.05 to be considered significant.
-Regression analysis and correlations will be used to understand the relations between dependent and independent variables.
-In addition, frequency distribution analysis will be performed to explore the influence seed orientation, plant population, planting configuration on leaf azimuth distribution.
+Collected data will be processed and analyzed to verify the consistency of treatments as affected by different environments as well as to better understand the interactions between leaf azimuth, plant population density and planting configuration.
+Analysis of variance will be used to investigate treatment performance and mean values for the measured variables will be reported.
+Regression analysis and simple correlation will be used to understand the relationships between dependent and independent variables.
+In addition, frequency distribution analysis will be performed to explore the influence seed orientation, plant population, and planting configuration on leaf azimuth distribution.